zkessin/zachkessin.com/_posts/2015-05-11-how-to-test.markdown

 find those cases that might not act correctly.

-If you want to know more about QuickCheck I have a book on it http://zachkessin.com/books/erlang_quickcheck/ and offer coaching to get people started.
+If you want to know more about QuickCheck I have a book on it [Testing Erlang With QuickCheck](http://zachkessin.com/books/erlang_quickcheck/) and offer coaching to get people started.
 I will also explain more in future blog posts.